shinimol1983/opennms-tutorials-1/session5/Exercise-5-1.md

   You can start again with `docker compose up -d` afterwards.
 * Ad-hoc data collection for a node from karaf consol : `opennms:collect -l Default -n linux-server:linux-03 org.opennms.netmgt.collectd.SnmpCollector linux-03`

-### Task 1: Provision the three servers, linux-01, linux-02 and linux-03
+### Task 1: Provision the four servers, linux-01, linux-02, linux-03 and linux-04

+The provisioning requistion `linux-server` has the configurations for these devices.
+You can load this from the `admin>Manage Provisioning Requisitions` page.

-All three Linux servers have SNMP with v2c configured.
+All the Linux servers have SNMP with v2c configured.
 The read only community is set to `public`.
 - [ ] Verify if you can get access to the SNMP agents using the `snmpwalk` command.
-- [ ] Verify if OpenNMS can access the SNMP agents using `ssh admin@localhost -p 8101 snmp-walk -l Default 192.168.42.34 .1.3.6.1.4.1.2021.10.1.5`
+- [ ] Verify if OpenNMS can access the SNMP agents using `ssh admin@localhost -o UserKnownHostsFile=/dev/null -p 8101 snmp-walk -l Default linux-03 .1.3.6.1.4.1.2021.10.1.5`

-Question 1: How do the 3 systems differentiate from each other regarding the SNMP information discovered?
+Question 1: How do the systems differentiate from each other regarding the SNMP information discovered?

 Question 2: Investigate which metrics are collected from the servers, if not what do you think could be an issue?